IvanCampos/Apple-Intelligence-Chat/README.md

 # Apple Intelligence Chat

-A SwiftUI app that allows you to chat with Apple Intelligence using the new [Foundation Models Framework](https://developer.apple.com/documentation/foundationmodels) and Liquid Glass UI on visionOS/iOS 26+.
+A SwiftUI app that allows you to chat with Apple Intelligence using the new [Foundation Models Framework](https://developer.apple.com/documentation/foundationmodels) and Liquid Glass UI on visionOS 26+.

 ![image](https://github.com/user-attachments/assets/6305de96-2c6a-4eaa-99ff-a923ad6be368)